Warning! The Risks Of Owning Rental Property

 If you are unfamiliar with landlord-tenant law, you could easily so or say something that is illegal.
 This can actually get you in a lot of trouble.
 We have seen this multiple times throughout the years.

 Here in Birmingham, Alabama, I remember going to listen to an investor.
 He had a lot of houses, probably around 200.
 He mainly talked about all the different ways that he would collect rent it the tenant was falling behind.
 He would do crazy things climb the roof and put things into the plumbing ventilation to get the tenant to pay.
 He took all of these actions that you wouldn’t think anyone would do.
 If you are going to do things as brave as this investor, it is super important to know your boundaries.
 These boundaries come from the landlord-tenant law.

 What he was doing was most definitely not right, but even if you just messed up a little bit, you could get in trouble.

+If you have any questions at all, don’t hesitate to reach out.
 You can find us at gkhouses.com.
 You can also email me directly at email@example.com.

 I’m happy to help and best of luck to you.